jesseDMoore1994/bloom_filter/README.md

 ## How to build the project

-First, make sure the current working directory is at the root of the dirctory.
+First, make sure the current working directory is at the root of the project.
 (This README is at the project root)

 From the root of the project, execute the following commands.